Risks associated with the business

 - The company outsources the processing and packing of its products to third party suppliers.
 Any issues that these suppliers encounter could disrupt supply and affect the company’s performance.
 To mitigate this risk the company takes out business interruption insurance, ensures that suppliers have contingency plans in place and identifies alternative supply options;

-- Losses in recent years have significantly deteriorated the company’s cash position and the seasonal nature of commodity harvests and the working capital requirements of the business mean that there is a risk that company could exceed its overdraft facility and no longer be a going concern.
-The company mitigates this risk by ensuring a strong focus on cash management, negotiating short-term increases in the overdraft limit, if required, identifying alternative financing arrangements, as necessary, and ensuring that plans for the future achieve an improvement in the cash position and establish a sustainable business going forward.
-In September 2017 the company confirmed the restructuring of its existing short term loan facility with Triodos Bank, converting this into an 8 year Loan Facility plus a 5 year Stock Finance facility.
+- Losses in recent years have significantly deteriorated the company’s cash position and the seasonal nature of commodity harvests and the working capital requirements of the business mean that there is a risk that the company could exceed its borrowing facilities and no longer be a going concern.
+The company mitigates this risk by forward planning of coffee purchases; ensuring a strong focus on cash management; identifying alternative financing arrangements, as necessary, and ensuring that business plans establish a sustainable cash position for the future